Last modified August 12, 2022 by Shelly Wolfe

 Swrve push notifications on iOS and Android

 Coupled with Swrve’s behavioral segmentation feature, use push notifications to target the right message at the right people at the right time.
-For example, re-engage inactive users or promote special offers to a segment of premium subscribers.
+Use push notifications to:

 Additionally, Swrve enables you to include rich media content in your notification, dynamically personalize your message using custom properties, A/B test the content of your messages to compare conversion rates, or create localized versions of a message within a single campaign to target specific language groups.